top of page

 Cleaner Water Sources for Local Farming Operations

 Agricultural areas surrounding phytoplankton-managed lakes experience significantly fewer toxic algae contamination issues [21].
-Farmers receive irrigation water that reduces crop contamination risks and associated testing expenses.
-Water from phytoplankton-balanced systems contains beneficial nutrients in stable forms that support plant growth without the problematic effects of untreated wastewater discharge.
+Farmers benefit from irrigation water that reduces crop contamination risks and associated testing expenses.
+Water from phytoplankton-balanced systems contains beneficial nutrients in stable forms.
+These nutrients support plant growth without the problematic effects of untreated wastewater discharge.

 Hands in blue gloves pour liquid from a test tube into a flask near a grassy, muddy area, suggesting a water sampling activity.